snphillips/art-thief/README.md

 `npm run dev`

-Open a browser to http://localhost:8887/
+Open a browser to http://localhost:8888/

 You should see a mostly white scren with the phrase: _Hello world, let's steal some art._

-Now check to see if you can hit the Cooper Hewitt Museum's API by pasting the following into your browser: http://localhost:8887/searchbytag/posters
+Now check to see if you can hit the Cooper Hewitt Museum's API by pasting the following into your browser: http://localhost:8888/searchbytag/memphis

-You should see a json object listing information about the museum's collection of posters.
+You should see a json object listing information about the museum's collection with the keyword memphis.
 Yay!

 (TODO: figure out Redis error)

-8) Get the dependencie for the React client
+8) Now let's get the React client working.
+Start by getting into the right directory:

  ` cd client`

+9) Get the dependencie for the React client

  ` npm install `

- 9) Start the React server
+10) Start the React server

  `npm start`

- 10) Open a browser to http://localhost:3000/  Yay!
+11) Open a browser to http://localhost:3000/  Yay!